davidad/davidad.github.io/source/_posts/2014-04-22-an-osi-layer-model-for-the-21st-century.markdown

 encrypt a key from some symmetric cryptosystem, and then encrypt arbitrarily large content using a stream cipher.
-The common principle is that you can do the hard security algorithm on a small piece of data, and use easier security algorithms to apply those hard secrutiy properties to large chunks of data.
+The common principle is that you can do the hard security algorithm on a small piece of data, and use easier security algorithms to apply those hard security properties to large chunks of data.